 The Co-Editors of the Manual have the ultimate responsibility for directing the drafting of the Rules and Commentaries and the compilation of the Rules and Commentaries into the final text of the Manual.
 The Co-Editors are Professor Ram Jakhu and Professor Steven Freeland, who co-chair and lead the Editorial Committee, and together have the final say on the text of the Manual through consensus.

-The Rule-Drafting Groups consist of two groups composed of Core Legal Experts (Group 1 and Group 2), and a Group of Technical Experts, composed of scientists and persons with specialist technical expertise in the space domain.
+The Group of Experts is made up of Core Legal Experts with balanced representation from all regions of the world and military, public, civilian and academic sectors.
+There is also a Group of Technical Experts, composed of scientists and persons with specialist technical expertise in the space domain.
 To ensure seamless synergy between different areas of law applicable to military activities in outer space, rule-drafting will take place in incremental stages.

 - Stage I: Laws applicable in times of peace, focusing on military uses of space in a global security context that is relatively benign.